20 Plant Based Snacks Your Kids Will Love

 Mix until well combined.

-Next, shape into small balls and coat in desiccated coconut if you wish (optional).
+Next, shape them into small balls and coat them in desiccated coconut if you wish (optional).

 Refrigerate and serve cold.